juexZZ/hpc23-hw3/Readme.md

 # Homework 3 Report

-This is the same as Readme.md
+This is the same as Report.md
+**Please go to the pdf hw3-report.pdf for the complete homework report!**

 ## Question 1